webcam not working windows 10

 update camera driver

-3. In Device Manager, on the Action menu, select Scan for hardware changes.
-Wait for it to scan and reinstall updated drivers, restart your PC, and then try opening the Camera app again.
+• In Device Manager, on the Action menu, select Scan for hardware changes.
+Wait for the scan to complete and for updated drivers to be reinstalled, then restart your PC and try opening the Camera app again.

-4. If your webcam still doesn’t work, look for help on your webcam company’s website.
+• If your webcam still doesn’t work, check your webcam manufacturer’s website for support.

 scan hardware changes